-The diaphragm is the most efficient muscle of breathing.
-It is a large, dome-shaped muscle located at the base of the lungs.
+The diaphragm is the most efficient muscle for breathing.
+It’s a large, dome-shaped muscle located at the base of your lungs.
 Your abdominal muscles help move the diaphragm and give you more power to empty your lungs.

 To perform this exercise while sitting in a chair: